Wire Rope

 Guy Line

-A steel wire or strand, typically galvanized, used to brace or support structures.
+A steel wire or strand, often galvanized, used to brace, anchor, or support a structure.

 Improved Plow Steel (IPS)

-A high-carbon steel with a tensile strength of approximately 260,000 psi, about 15% stronger than Plow Steel.
-IPS is commonly used in commercial wires.
+A high-carbon steel grade with tensile strength of about 260,000 psi, roughly 15% stronger than standard plow steel.
+IPS is commonly used in mining, excavating, logging, construction, and marine service.

 Independent Wire Rope Core (IWRC)

-A wire rope used as the core for a larger rope.
+A wire rope used as the internal core of a larger rope to add support and stability.

 Iron

 A low-carbon steel wire with a tensile strength of about 10,000 psi.
-It is pliable and suited for applications involving repeated bending, such as tillers, guys, and sash ropes.
+It is pliable and suited for applications involving static loads rather than repeated bending.

 Lay/Laid

 The helical arrangement of wires to form a rope.
-The "lay" refers to the direction of the helical path of the strands: right lay (right-hand twist) or left lay (left-hand twist).
+The "lay" refers to the direction of the helical path of the strands: right lay or left lay.

 Marine Rigging

-Wire rope used on boats for securing masts, hoisting sails, docking, and stabilizing cargo.
+Wire rope used on boats and marine equipment for securing masts, hoisting sails, docking, anchoring, and stabilizing cargo.

 Mechanical Cable Assemblies